Kapelianovych/couchdb_dart/README.md

-# A CouchDB client written in Dart
+# A CouchDB client written in Dart (Is not maintained!)

 Created under a MIT-style [license](https://github.com/YevhenKap/couchdb_dart/blob/master/LICENSE).